 Reference to CASL code Requirement Compliance Details of Compliance A.1.5 Independent judgment of the Directors Complied The Non-Executive Directors are independent of management and free from any business or other relationships.
 This independence allows all Board members to exercise impartial judgment on matters of strategy, performance, resources, and standards of business conduct.
 A.1.6 Dedication of adequate time and effort of the Directors Complied The Board of Directors dedicates ample time and effort before each meeting to review Board papers, request additional information and clarification, and follow up on arising issues.
 This process ensures that Directors are well-informed of all significant developments affecting the Group, including business changes, operations, risks, and controls, enabling them to effectively fulfill their duties and responsibilities to the Company.
 A.1.7 Calls for resolutions Complied Any Director may request that a resolution be presented to the Board if deemed necessary.
 A.1.8 Training for new and existing Directors Complied The Board of Directors acknowledges the importance of ongoing training and knowledge expansion.
 Accordingly, they engage in professional development activities as deemed necessary to enhance their capabilities in fulfilling their roles as Directors.
-A distinct divis hority, thus preventing any indi ned between th vidual from po ne Board and executive leadership, ensuring a balanced distribution of ssessing unchecked powers.
+A distinct divis thority, thus preventing any indi ned between th vidual from po ne Board and executive leadership, ensuring a balanced distribution of ssessing unchecked powers.
 The Chairman is tasked with overseeing the or and CEO holds executive responsibility for managing the Company's A.2.1 Division of responsibilities of Chairman and CEO Complied The Chairman and CEO roles within the Company are distinctly separated, each with well-defined authority and responsibilities.
-This clear segregation ensures a balanced distribution of power and authority, fostering effective governance within the Company. - Chairman's Role 1 's role in preserving good Corpould or a second corpout the contraction of the contractio nce is crucial.
+This clear segregation ensures a balanced distribution of power and authority, fostering effective governance within the Company.
+Principle: A.3 Chairman's Role ' 's role in preserving good Corpould preserve order and facilitat nce is crucial.
 As the person responsible for running the Board, the discharge of Board functions.
+A.3.1 Conduct of Board Meetings Complied The Chairman ensures the following: Approve meeting agendas in consultation with the Managing

 A.3.1 Conduct of Board Meetings Complied The Chairman ensures the following: Approve meeting agendas in consultation with the Managing Director and Company Secretary, considering strategy, performance, resource allocation, risk management, and compliance.

-Approve meeting agendas in consultation with the Managing Director and Company Secretary, considering strategy, performance resource allocation, risk management, and compliance.
 Provide detailed agenda information to Directors promptly.
 Ensure all Directors understand their duties and responsibilities.
 Encourage all Directors to contribute effectively within their capabilities for the Company's benefit.
 Encourage Directors to seek necessary information and propose corporate concerns for agenda inclusion.
 Maintain a balance of power between Executive and Non-Executive Directors.
 Ascertain Directors' views on matters under consideration.
 Ensure the Board is fully in control of the company's affairs and mindful of obligations to shareholders and stakeholders.